 The Super Dentists is all about safety – and giving each patient an extraordinary experience every time they visit our office.
 Come see why 1 in every 5 kids in San Diego is a Super Dentists kid!

 Dental X-rays may seem complicated at first, but The Super Dentists is happy to help patients understand X-rays and X-ray safety.
+If you’re worried about the safety of dental x-rays, we’ll walk you through everything you need to know.
 If you need more information related to the question, “are dental X-rays safe,” don’t hesitate to contact us.

 To find out more about our dental X-rays or to schedule a consultation with one of our dentists, please contact us today at 1 (855) GO SUPER, or text The Super Dentists at 1 (844) 765-1234.
 You can also schedule your exam, including x-rays online.